-The first webinar as part of the GLOBE El Niño Field Campaign.
+The first webinar as part of the GLOBE El Niño Student Research Campaign.
 Content included a presentation by NASA scientist Dr. Veronica Nieves about the science behind the phenomenon, how it is studied, and particular predictions for regions around the world during an El Niño.
-In addition, members of the campaign team shared further resources: Brian Campbell gave an overview of the campaign itself, Dorian Janney shared her experiences doing GLOBE observations and analysis of El Niño effects with 3rd and 4th graders, and Kristen Weaver gave a brief overview of the GLOBE-El Niño Field Campaign website.
+In addition, members of the campaign team shared further resources: Brian Campbell gave an overview of the campaign itself, Dorian Janney shared her experiences doing GLOBE observations and analysis of El Niño effects with 3rd and 4th graders, and Kristen Weaver gave a brief overview of the GLOBE-El Niño Student Research Campaign website.

 In this hour-long webinar, participants got the “nuts and bolts” about how to be involved in this GLOBE campaign.
 We covered the expectations for involvement and describe the goals for this campaign.
 Participants learned how to navigate through the website, which protocols are involved, how to share updates on students’ data collection and research efforts, and will have a chance to ask questions.